nerapken/operator/README.md

-# Kube Operator
+# RBAC Operator
-   berfungsi untuk mengoperasikan kubernetes melalui api, saat ini tersedia rbac management
+this project created for RBAC operator on kubernetes, when you want add user on kubernetes with permission you can use this.

 ## How to start
 1. create docker network